RicardoYadier/ISTA420/Homework/ista420-hw06.md

 ##### 4. Draw a Venn Diagram of the UNION operator.
 What does it do?
 ![](https://i.imgur.com/9Dd9O2t.png)

+The shaded area represents the result of the operator. the nonshaded areas reflect the fact that the operator doesn't have to include all the attributes of the original relations.

 ##### 5. Draw a Venn Diagram of the UNION ALL operator.
 What does it do?
 ![](https://i.imgur.com/toWBenI.jpg)

 ##### 6. Draw a Venn Diagram of the INTERSECT operator.
 What does it do?
 ![](https://i.imgur.com/riazByw.png)

+Returns only the rows that are common to the results of the two input queries.

 ##### 7. If SQL Server supported the INTERSECT ALL operator, what would it do?
 Returns four occurrences in the output.

 ##### 8. Draw a Venn Diagram of the EXCEPT operator.
 What does it do?
 ![](https://i.imgur.com/vdPHbNB.jpg)

+Implements set differences.
+It operates on the results of two input queries and returns rows that appear in the first input but not the second.

 ##### 9. If SQL Server supported the EXCEPT ALL operator, what would it do?